-The purpose of Monitoring and Reporting Program (MRP) No. R9-2018-0023 (the MRP) is to determine and ensure compliance with discharge specifications and other requirements established in this Order, assess treatment efficiency, characterize effluents, and characterize the receiving water and the effects of the discharge on the receiving water.
-The MRP also specifies requirements concerning the proper use, maintenance, and installation of monitoring equipment and methods, and the monitoring type intervals and frequency necessary to yield data that are representative of the activities and discharges regulated under this Order.

-The MRP is issued pursuant to Water Code section 13267, which authorizes the San Diego Water Board to require technical and monitoring program reports.
-The use of laboratories certified for federally standardized test methods, and quality assurance and control procedures ensures the reliability and validity of the data as well as consistency and comparability with regulations.

-Consistent with the Framework for Monitoring and Assessment in the San Diego Region,7 the monitoring required by the Order answers the three specific monitoring questions below.

-- Will the production, conveyance, and end use of recycled water regulated by this Order be done in a manner that protects public health and the environment? - Is groundwater designated for municipal and domestic use safe to drink in irrigation end use areas regulated by this Order? - Is the recycled water that is injected to the Ysidora Flats seawater intrusion barrier migrating vertically into the shallow aquifer or upgradient to the potable well field?
+- A. The purpose of the MRP is to determine and ensure compliance with effluent discharge specifications and other requirements established in this Order, assess treatment efficiency, characterize effluents, and to minimize the effects of the discharge on the receiving water quality.
+The MRP also specifies requirements concerning the proper use, maintenance, methods, and the monitoring type intervals and frequency necessary to provide data that are representative of the activities and discharges regulated under this Order. - B. The MRP is issued pursuant to Water Code section 13267, which authorizes the San Diego Water Board to require dischargers to submit technical and monitoring reports.
+The use of laboratories certified for federally standardized test methods, and quality assurance and control procedures, ensure the reliability and validity of the data as well as consistency and comparability with regulations. - C. Consistent with the Framework for Monitoring and Assessment in the San Diego Region,7 the monitoring required by the Order answers the two specific monitoring questions below. - 1.
+Will the production, conveyance, and end use of recycled water regulated by this Order be done in a manner that protects public health and the environment? - 2.
+Is groundwater designated for municipal and domestic use safe to drink in irrigation end use areas regulated by this Order? - D. This monitoring program has basic two components, effluent quality monitoring and recycled water production/distribution monitoring.
+Specific monitoring questions related to the questions above for each component are provided below. - 1.
+Effluent monitoring consists of the basic site-specific monitoring necessary to measure compliance with individual effluent discharge specifications and/or assess potential impacts to receiving water quality.
+Effluent monitoring is typically conducted at the end of the treatment process and prior to distribution of recycled water to use sites.
+Effluent monitoring will answer the following questions.